11 days from Denver to Salt Lake City

 Visit Buffalo Bill Center of the WestYELLOWSTONE NATIONAL PARK

-Stay two nights inside the park; sightseeingGRAND TETON NATIONAL PARK
+Stay inside the park; sightseeingGRAND TETON NATIONAL PARK

 Sightseeing; enjoy a [LF] huckleberry shakeJACKSON

 Welcome to Denver.
 Explore the “Mile High City” on your own this evening.Day 2 DENVER–RAPID CITY.

 Meet your Tour Director this morning and head north to Wyoming, then continue into the Black Hills.
 At 6 pm, join your travel companions for a welcome drink.
 Your Tour Director will prepare you for your upcoming adventure.
 (B)Day 3 RAPID CITY.
 EXCURSION TO CRAZY HORSE & MOUNT RUSHMORE.

 After an orientation tour of Rapid City, visit CRAZY HORSE MEMORIAL, built in honor of the fearless Sioux Indian chief whose fame is derived from the Battle of the Little Bighorn.
 Afterward, explore MOUNT RUSHMORE NATIONAL MEMORIAL, which features the monumental likenesses of four U.S. presidents—Washington, Jefferson, Lincoln, and Theodore Roosevelt—carved on the face of a mountain.
 Maybe stroll along the Presidential Trail for more intimate views, or visit the Information Center.
 (B)Day 4 RAPID CITY–DEADWOOD–SHERIDAN.